chainwayxyz/citrea-docs/users/how-to-use-bridge.md

 >
 > - Recovery Taproot Address: In case your deposit gets stuck on the way, you can claim it back using this address after some time (or you can simply create a new deposit in Devnet).

-Now, click on the 🟢Faucet Link🟢 button to let the auto deposit mechanism to send 0.01 BTC to the unique deposit address.
+Now, click on the 🟢Deposit From Faucet🟢 button to let the auto deposit mechanism to send 0.01 BTC to the unique deposit address.
 Then, it will be automatically bridged to the Citrea Devnet.

 The website may ask you to do the verification (or you may be automatically verified in the faucet popup as well).